weAreThePlayMakers/gitHobo/gitHobo/gitHobo is your Github Buddy.md

 oh yes we do! long live the queen! now help me plant the explosives!
 I've covered the pillar on the right and there are some people doing the one on the left I've heard the guys from dgs went to do some more on the other side and i hope they might think of doing something about the civilians

-there are some guidelines we have to follow and as already mentioned you can find a lot of very useful info aas well as other materials on pages prepared by dgs team who are doing really great job on the robots side so big kudos in their direction
+there are some guidelines we have to follow and as already mentioned you can find a lot of very useful info as well as other materials on pages prepared by dgs team who are doing really great job on the robots side so big kudos in their direction

 in situations where humans or their sensitive data is involved we would all like to make sure those who handle this data know the power at their fingertips

 ### so whats the price?

-there isn't one. we are all for open, free, inclusive and collaborative methods and we will use the best environment currently around for managing collaborative and powering very complex projects. it's github and all that is required is free GitHub account and ability to use text editor and some of your time
+there isn't one. it's all for the lulz, remember? we are all for open, free, inclusive and collaborative methods and we will use the best environment currently around for managing collaborative and powering very complex projects. it's github and all that is required is free GitHub account and ability to use text editor and some of your time

 time and routines prepared with consideration of habitat of both robots and humans are the key to reduce the colatteral damage